Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Experiments

 \subsection{Experimental Setup}

-Following we provide the experimental setup for this work.
-Please refer \cref{sec:appendix:exp_setup_details} for additional details.
+In the following, we provide the experimental setup for this work.
+Please refer to \cref{sec:appendix:exp_setup_details} for additional details.

-\paragraph{Downstream Task. }We focus on the image deblurring task.
-We make this choice as image deblurring is a good example of a task in which preserving high-frequency information is of paramount importance, especially to restore sharp edges and object boundaries in an image, while attempting to reduce the spectral artifacts infused in the image, due to incorrect sampling.
-Additionally, since image deblurring is a pixel-wise task, it has an encoder and decoder in the architecture, thus helping with the study on importance of symmetry for such architectures.
+\paragraph{Downstream Task. } We focus on image deblurring and deraining.
+Image deblurring is chosen because preserving high-frequency details is crucial for restoring sharp edges and object boundaries while minimizing spectral artifacts from incorrect sampling.
+In contrast, image deraining requires removing some high-frequency noise while preserving high-frequency details, presenting challenges different from deblurring.
+Please refer to \cref{subsec:appendix:results:denoising} for image denoising.

-\paragraph{Dataset. }Similar to \cite{zamir2022restormer, chen2022simple}, for our experiments we use the GoPro image deblurring dataset\cite{gopro}.
-This dataset consists of 3214 real-world images, split into 2103 training images and 1111 test images, with realistic blur and their corresponding ground truth (deblurred images) captured using a high-speed camera.

-\paragraph{Evaluation Metrics. }A higher Peak Signal-to-Noise Ration (PSNR) and a higher Structural similarity (SSIM)\cite{ssim} indicate a better quality image or an image closer to the ground truth image.
+\paragraph{Evaluation Metrics. }A higher Peak Signal-to-Noise Ratio (PSNR) and Structural similarity (SSIM)~\cite{ssim} indicate a better image quality i.e.~an image closer to the ground truth image.
+These metrics serve as a community-adopted benchmark for these datasets and provide some information regarding the quality of the restorations.

-\paragraph{Networks. }For our proposed architectural design changes, we use the SotA image restoration architecture Restormer\cite{zamir2022restormer}.
-This is a Vision-Transformer based UNet-like architecture.
-Additionally, we compare against FSNEt\cite{cui2023selective}, a recently proposed image restoration model that uses Fourier transforms in their downsampling operations as well.
+\paragraph{Networks. }For our proposed architectural design changes, we use the SotA image restoration architectures Restormer~\cite{zamir2022restormer}, a Vision Transformer-based network, and NAFNet~\cite{chen2022simple}, a CNN-based network, both have a UNet-like architecture.
+Additionally, we compare against FSNet~\cite{cui2024image}, a recently proposed image deblurring model that uses Fourier transforms in their downsampling operations as well.